funktionale-programmierung/bob2015/2020/grover.md

 ---

 According to a recent survey by Github, only 4&nbsp;% of open source participants & ideators are women and/or non-binary.

-This disconcerting disparity can & should be eliminated.
-This talk opens the open source world beyond the perspective of coding & encourages fellow female to dive into FOSS !
+This might be due to the fact that women especially find it intimidating to get started with contributing to open source.
+The talk will answer questions, throwing light on the issues that women usually have.
+It aims at introducing the audience to the world of FOSS and elaborate the vast range of opportunities ranging from coding to documentation, design, outreach and research.
+The talk aspires to inspire budding girl developers and showcase women who’ve made significant contributions to technology.

 ### Jigyasa Grover